 When a juvenile turns 38, their records must be destroyed unless the court has a “good cause” not to do so.
 However, there can be serious consequences to not having your juvenile record sealed, so it should be handled as soon as possible by an experienced juvenile criminal defense lawyer.

-Restitution and Fines for a Minor Charged with Assault and Battery
+Restitution and Fines for a Minor Charged With Assault and Battery

 The juvenile may be ordered to pay restitution to the victim and a fine to the court, especially if they were tried and found guilty as an adult.
-These fines can amount to hundreds if not thousands of dollars.
+These fines can amount to hundreds, if not thousands, of dollars.

 Additionally, the parent or guardian of the minor with assault and battery charges in California can be found jointly and severally liable for these costs.
 They may be required to pay the fees if their child cannot.
 If the parent or guardian cannot afford to pay these fees, they can work with an attorney to show the court their inability to pay.